Carlos Mendes (soccer): Columbus Crew

+New York Cosmos

-On December 11, 2012, Mendes signed on to play for the New York Cosmos in the team's inaugural year in the NASL, becoming the first professional player signed to the club.
-In his first year with the team he was named team captain, played and started in 14 games and also helped the club to wins in the NASL Fall Championship and the Soccer Bowl.
+On December 11, 2012, Mendes signed on to play for the New York Cosmos in the team's inaugural year in the North American Soccer League (NASL), becoming the first professional player signed to the club.
+In his first year with the team he was named team captain, played and started in 14 games and also helped the club to wins in the NASL Fall season and the Soccer Bowl 2013.
 Mendes anchored a defensive line that allowed just 12 goals on the season - the lowest total in the 2013 NASL Fall season and his contributions earned him a spot on the NASL Team of the Week three times across the season.

 On April 13, 2014, Mendes scored the first two goals of his professional career in a 4–0 victory over the Atlanta Silverbacks, earning him NASL Player of the Week honors.
 During the 2014 NASL Spring season, Mendes led a defense that allowed an NASL-low three goals and set the modern day NASL shutout streak, going 372 minutes without conceding a goal.

 Mendes finished the 2014 season with two goals and one assist in 25 starts and 25 appearances.
 He was named to the NASL Team of the Week a team-high five times and was one of two Cosmos players recognized in the NASL Best XI at the conclusion of the season.

 In 2015, Mendes started 28 out of 30 NASL regular season matches, logging 2,498 minutes, high enough for second-most on the Cosmos.
-On Mother's Day (May 10) vs. FC Edmonton, Mendes scored two goals in a 4-2 Cosmos victory.
+On Mother's Day (May 10) vs. FC Edmonton, Mendes scored two goals in a 4–2 Cosmos victory.
 Mendes was named to the NASL's Best XI of 2015.

 Mendes was inducted into the Long Island Soccer Football League's inaugural hall of fame class on November 22, 2015.

 Coaching career

-Following his playing days, Mendes went into coaching as an assistant with LIU Post.
-In 2018, he re-joined the Cosmos as head coach of the Cosmos B team in the National Premier Soccer League.
+Following his playing days, Mendes went into coaching as an assistant with the LIU Post Pioneers.

+In 2018, he re-joined the Cosmos as head coach of the Cosmos B team in the National Premier Soccer League (NPSL).
 In 2020, he moved up to became head coach of the first team.
-The Cosmos went on hiatus in January 2021, and Mendes spent one season an assistant coach for Queens College before joining the staff of the U.S. Merchant Marine Academy as the head coach of the Mariners' women's soccer program in November 2021.
+The Cosmos went on hiatus in January 2021.

+Mendes spent one season an assistant coach for the Queens Knights before joining the staff of the U.S. Merchant Marine Academy as the head coach of the Mariners' women's soccer program in November 2021.